facelessuser/pymdown-extensions/docs/extensions/plainhtml.md

 Because comments aren't stripped until the end in a post-processing step, they are present throughout the entire Markdown conversion process and could possibly affect parsing, so be careful how you generally insert comments.

 !!! caution "Warning"
     This is not meant to be a sanitizer for HTML.
 This is just meant to try and strip out style, script, classes, etc. to provide a plain HTML output for the times this is desired; this is not meant as a security extension.
-If you want something to secure the output, you should consider running a sanitizer like [bleach](https://pypi.python.org/pypi/bleach).
+If you want something to secure the output, you should consider running a sanitizer like [bleach][bleach].

 ## Options